 Fun Tip: Laminate the recording sheet and have your students use dry erase markers to graph!

-How to Assemble the Printable Die
+How to Assemble the Roll and Graph Printable Die

 You have two options for using dice with this activity.
 You can use the included back to school printable die and assemble it on your own OR you can use the pocket dice printable cards.